 Purple yams (ube) have a sweet, earthy, and somewhat nutty flavor that intensifies wonderfully when you roast them; adding coconut oil and lime lends a slightly tropical vibe, but not so much that these wouldn’t work with plenty of different flavor profiles.
 Get the Roasted Purple Yam with Coconut, Lime, and Tahini recipe.

 Greeks are often associated with baklava, but many countries that were part of the Ottoman Empire lay claim to the dessert.
 This version is solidly North American with its gooey maple syrup in place of honey, and pecans instead of pistachios or walnuts.
 The sweet, crunchy little bites evoke classic pecan pie with an extra-flaky, crispy crust.
-Get the recipe.
+Get the Maple Pecan Baklava recipe.

+Above all, don’t be afraid to get creative in the kitchen this Thanksgiving, and play around with palates from various parts of the globe.
 For more Thanksgiving tips, hacks, and recipes, check out our Ultimate Thanksgiving Guide.

 Header image courtesy of Getty Images